-Though the SIP and CRCL's efforts to support it could be perceived to directly tie the work of a civil rights office to a security mission, our engagement activities remain overwhelmingly focused on promoting civil rights for all people affected by the Department and its partners.
-As noted in the SIP, "[v]iolent extremist narratives espouse a rigid division between 'us' and 'them' that argues for exclusion from the broader society and a hostile relationship with government and other communities.
-Activities that reinforce our shared sense of belonging and productive interactions between government and the people undercut this narrative and emphasize, through our actions, that we are all part of the social fabric of America."
-I hope you will agree that such an approach to CVE does not separate it from civil rights but in fact makes civil rights a useful part of CVE and CVE a useful part of promoting civil rights.
-CRCL roundtables and other engagement activities are the model of the good governance programs called for expressly in the National CVE Strategy, "including those that promote immigrant integration and civil engagement, protect civil rights, and provide social services, [and] which may also help prevent radicalization that leads to violence."
+Though the SIP and CRCL¢ efforts to support it could be perceived to directly tie the work of a civil rights office to a security mission, our engagement activities remain overwhelmingly focused on promoting civil rights for all people affected by the Department and its partners.
+As noted in the SIP, õ[v]iolent extremist narratives espouse a rigid division between -usø and -themø that argues for exclusion from the broader society and a hostile relationship with government and other communities.
+Activities that reinforce our shared sense of belonging and productive interactions between government and the people undercut this narrative and emphasize, through our actions, that we are all part of the social fabric of America.ö I hope you will agree that such an approach to CVE does not separate it from civil rights but in fact makes civil rights a useful part of CVE and CVE a useful part of promoting civil rights.
+CRCL roundtables and other engagement activities are the model of the good governance programs called for expressly in the National CVE Strategy, õincluding those that promote immigrant integration and civil engagement, protect civil rights, and provide social services, [and] which may also help prevent radicalization that leads to violence.ö civil rights protection and smart, effective law enforcement.
+But by helping communities more fully engage with their government, DHS is also preempting alienation and creating buy-in to the broader shared responsibility of homeland security.ö

-As Secretary Napolitano has stated, "It is important to note that such engagement with the many key groups with which CRCL holds dialogues-such as Arab and Somali American communities, as well as Muslim and Sikh leaders-is important in and of itself as a matter of civil rights protection and smart, effective law enforcement.
-But by helping communities more fully engage with their government, DHS is also preempting alienation and creating buy-in to the broader shared responsibility of homeland security."
+As Secretary Napolitano has stated, õIt is important to note that such engagement with the many key groups with which CRCL holds dialoguesô such as Arab and Somali American communities, as well as Muslim and Sikh leadersô is important in and of itself as a matter of